ssell/OcularEngineWebsite/source/markdown/overview_general.md

 OcularLogger->info("Random value between 0 and 100: ", rand);
 ```

-## Noise Generators
+# Noise Generators

 Coherent noise is another important tool used by graphics programmers, and so naturally Ocular provides multiple noise implementations.
 Like the PRNGs, these all inherit from the same base class and can be easily swapped out.
+The following implementations are currently available:

 * Perlin Noise
 * Simplex Noise